Contracts Management and Practice

 The course is delivered through a range of industry-aligned modules.
-The 180-credit MSc award comprises eight taught modules plus a dissertation.
-The PgDip comprises eight taught modules.
-The PgCert award comprises four specified taught modules.
+The 180-credit MSc award comprises eight taught modules plus a research-based project.
+The 120-credit PgDip comprises eight taught modules.
+The 60-credit PgCert award comprises four specified taught modules.

 The course starts every January and September.
 You can choose to study this postgraduate course full-time or part-time on campus, or part-time via distance learning.

-- Full-time students will complete four 15-credit taught modules in each of of the first two trimesters on campus.
-In the final trimester, you will complete a dissertation worth 60 credits.
+- Full-time students will complete four 15-credit taught modules in each of the first two trimesters on campus.
+In the final trimester, you will complete a research-based project worth 60 credits.

-- Part-time students will complete two 15-credit modules in each of of the first four trimesters on campus.
-In two additional trimesters, you will complete a dissertation worth 60 credits.
+- Part-time students will complete two 15-credit modules in each of the first four trimesters on campus.
+In two additional trimesters, you will complete a research-based project worth 60 credits.

 - Distance learning students will complete two 15-credit taught modules in each of your first four trimesters.
-In two additional trimesters, you will complete your dissertation online, with tutor support.
+In two additional trimesters, you will complete the dissertation online, with tutor support.